AdguardTeam/KnowledgeBase/docs/general/https-filtering/known-issues.md

 ---

 > Last update: September 20, 2022

-> Understanding this article may require some basic knowledge about encryption, TLS, and HTTPS.
+> Understanding this article may require some basic knowledge about encryption, the TLS protocol, and HTTPS.

 First, look at this simple diagram that shows the general structure of the HTTPS protocol:

 ![What is HTTPS filtering](https://cdn.adguard.com/public/Adguard/Blog/https/what_is_https_filtering.png)

-AdGuard copies properties of the TLS connection that your browser uses:
+AdGuard copies properties of the TLS-connection that your browser uses:

 * AdGuard uses the same TLS version
 * AdGuard uses the same encrypting methods (ciphers) as your browser